monktastic/no-more-contempt/scratch/intros.md

 ---

 We've all heard that "hate cannot drive out hate," but is it really true?
-How about something a little milder, like _contempt_?
-Can that make the world a better place?
+What about something milder, like contempt?
+Surely contempt for _bad people_ can make the world a better place — certainly more so than being kind to them.

-It's easy to convince ourselves that it can.
-After all, what could possibly be wrong with feeling a little contempt for _bad people?_ It's not just okay, but practically our responsibility as decent people.